MultiCoNER/MultiCoNER.github.io/faq.md

 ### 4. How the final ranking will be determined?
 Will it consider per-domain F1?
 Per-domain F1 will be shown in output JSON file, but final ranking will be determined based on overall macro-F1.
+However, the evaluation result will always display detailed result for each coarse and fine-grained classes.

 ### 5. Will I be able to see my results and the leaderboard during the test phase?